identity-com/gateway-protocol-evm/README.md

 ## Summary

 This document describes the Ethereum Virtual Machine (EVM) implementation of the Identity.com Gateway Protocol.
+This implementation is built upon the [first version of the protocol](https://github.com/identity-com/on-chain-identity-gateway)

 The Gateway Protocol is a standard that allows smart contracts to add access control constraints, requiring that a user has a valid Gateway Token (GT) in order to interact with the smart contract.